-The effect of these listed changes is that an owner who fails to register the vehicle within 90 days will be assessed back taxes and fees.
+The act requires an owner who fails to register the vehicle within 90 days after moving to Colorado to pay assessed back taxes and fees.
 The allocation and use of the taxes and fees does not change.

-Current law exempts people with expired temporary tags from paying the late fees for failing to register a vehicle.
-Section 3 repeals this exemption.
+Section 3 imposes late fees for failing to register a vehicle when appropriate after obtaining temporary tags for the vehicle.
 Section 3 also imposes prorated registration taxes and fees to capture missed revenue if a person fails to register a vehicle when required by law.

 - For motor vehicles less than 7 years old, the fee is lowered from $12 to $9;

 - For motor vehicles at least 7 years old but less than 10 years old, the fee is lowered from $10 to $7; and